00nx6/dnd/README.md

 __monsters__:
 Should ideally be a class

-Has a name, inventory, and a class. ask sem when performing an attack a weapon is selected from the inventory if there is 1 available that weapon is passed onto the monster type subclass receives damage from monster type subclass
+Has a name, inventory, and a class. ask sem

+when performing an attack a weapon is selected from the inventory if there is 1 available that weapon is passed onto the monster type subclass receives damage from monster type subclass

 __monster type__:
 subclass of monster

-receives weapon details or modifiers from the monster class calculates damage returns damage to monster contains the monster health value, damage formula and defense these change based on level, appropriate values need to be decided.
+receives weapon details or modifiers from the monster class, calculates damage, returns damage to monster

+contains the monster health value, damage formula and defense these change based on level, appropriate values need to be decided.

 Available enemy types:
    - goblin
    - orc